Freetz/freetz/make/README.md

     Option GlobeTrotter GPRS/EDGE/3G/HSDPA and Vodafone 3G/GPRS datacard control tool. comgt is a scripting language interpreter useful for establishing communications on serial lines and through PCMCIA modems as well as GPRS and 3G datacards.

   * **[Cpmaccfg 0.6 (binary only)](../docs/make/cpmaccfg.md)<a id='cpmaccfg'></a>**<br>
-    With a patched kernel and this tool it is possible to
+    With a patched kernel and this tool it is possible to configure the ADM6996L switch (at least FB 7170, maybe other FBs with 4 LAN ports work too) to support VLANs and/or to split the LAN ports into different subnets.
+It is also possible to view or set each ports power configuration and to disable auto media detection and to force a given media type for each port (10/100 Mbit, Half-/Full-Duplex).
+Some features are only available when Replace Kernel is selected.
+Since version 0.6 cpmaccfg detects the tantos switches used i.e. in F!B 7270.
+However, since there is not enough documentation (freely) available yet, it is not yet possible to configure this chipset.
      - [cpmaccfg-cgi](../docs/make/cpmaccfg.md#cpmaccfg-cgi)

   * **<u>cryptsetup 1.7.5 (binary only)</u><a id='cryptsetup'></a>**<br>